 When I think of what goes with salmon, there are a few ingredients that I naturally want to pair it with, including avocado or sweet potato.
 Here are a few dishes that you could serve alongside the healthy salmon burgers.

-- Potatoes: Potato wedges or fries, sweet potato fries or these roasted sweet potatoes.
+- Potatoes: Potato wedges or fries or sweet potato fries.

 - Side salads: Creamy cucumber salad or leafy green salads make a nice low carb pairing to the burger.